 Does the school contribute to the Fund?

 The School also pledges that your full donation will be used solely for the purpose of the Bursary Fund and any associated administrative costs will be covered by the School.

-If you would like to support the Jayne Triffitt Bursary Fund, please download, complete and return the Giving Form or please use the link below to our Just Giving page to make an on-line donation.
+If you would like to support the bursary programme, please download, complete and return the Giving Form or please use the link below to our Just Giving page to make an on-line donation.

-Or write to: Foundation Development Manager, Woldingham School, Marden Park, Woldingham, Surrey CR3 7YA.
+Or write to: Development Manager, Woldingham School, Marden Park, Woldingham, Surrey CR3 7YA.

 Registered charity number 1125376.